Budapestby VisitCity Guides

 Roman stone artifacts reveal daily life and administration in ancient Pannonia

-The first floor chronicles Hungary's journey from medieval kingdom to modern nation.
-"The History of Hungary, Part One" covers the foundation of the Hungarian state under the Árpád dynasty, the challenges of Mongol invasions, the long Ottoman occupation, the independent Principality of Transylvania, and the era of Royal Hungary up to 1703.
+The first floor tells Hungary's story from medieval kingdom to the country it is today.
+"The History of Hungary, Part One" covers the Árpád dynasty, Mongol invasions, Ottoman occupation, Transylvania as an independent principality, and Royal Hungary up to 1703.

-"The History of Hungary, Part Two" continues the narrative from 1703 to 1990, exploring the Rákóczi War of Independence, Hungary's role within the Austro-Hungarian Empire, the profound impacts of both World Wars, the communist decades, and the pivotal transition to democracy in 1990.
+"The History of Hungary, Part Two" picks up from 1703 to 1990.
+The Rákóczi War of Independence, Hungary in the Austro-Hungarian Empire, both World Wars, communist times, and finally the switch to democracy in 1990.

 Medieval helmets, chainmail armor and weapons displayed on wooden table